Trade Regime in Post-Cancun Perspective

 Besides, there are other potential areas for investment in Bangladesh, such as: light engineering, ceramic, dairy farming & dairy products, poultry farming & poultry products, jute goods, paper and pulp, cement, sheet and plate glass, etc. The government also welcomes investments in the development of port facilities and industrial parks.

-The Malaysian investors may fully take advantage of such facilities and incentives.
-They can come forward to invest directly under 100% ownership or on joint-venture industries in areas like telecommunications, power generation, electronics, tyres and tubes, leather and leather products, fish processing and fish canning, palm oil refinery, cement and clinker grinding, soda ash plant, and other chemical plants and gas-based industry.
-The Malaysian investors can utilize, more the facilities available in Export Processing Zones for setting up industries for export.
-There are already four Malaysian companies having good package of industries in EPZ areas of Dhaka and Chittagong.
-Bangladesh offers incentives on investment in the areas like construction, medical treatment, Halal meat, etc.
+Malaysian investors may fully take advantage of such facilities and incentives.
+They can come forward to invest directly under 100% ownership or in joint-venture industries in areas like telecommunications, power generation, electronics, tires and tubes, leather and leather products, fish processing and fish canning, palm oil refinery, cement and clinker grinding, soda ash plant, and other chemical plants and gas-based industry.
+The Malaysian investors can utilize, more of the facilities available in Export Processing Zones for setting up industries for export.
+There are already four Malaysian companies having a good package of industries in EPZ areas of Dhaka and Chittagong.
+Bangladesh offers incentives for investment in the areas like construction, medical treatment, Halal meat, etc.

 With this perspective I request the leaders of two countries to adopt a very realistic Action Plan for greater economic interaction.